Maribyrnong Immigration Detention Centre: Immigration detention

-The Maribyrnong Immigration Detention Centre was opened in 1983 at the southern tip of the migrant facility.
-It was set up for people who had over-stayed their visas, had their visa cancelled, or who had been denied entry into the country through international airports and seaports.
-Maribyrnong Immigration Detention Centre was operated by Global Solutions Limited, formerly part of Group 4 Securicor on behalf of the Australian Government from 27 August 2003, along with all other Australian immigration detention centres until at least 2009.
+The Maribyrnong Immigration Detention Centre opened in 1983 at the southern tip of the migrant hostel facilities.
+The purpose of the centre was to detain people who had over-stayed their visas, had their visa cancelled, or who had been denied entry into the country through international airports and seaports.
+A report tabled in 2000 stated that the centre had capacity for approximately 80 detainees.
+The centre was operated initially by ACM, and then by Global Solutions Limited, formerly part of G4S, on behalf of the Australian Government, along with other Australian immigration detention centres.
+In January 2016 a report revealed that Maribyrnong was the harshest immigration detention centre in Australia, with guards handcuffing and using force against detainees at a far higher rate than in other centres.
+The Australian Human Rights Commission inspected the centre in March 2017 and released its report identifying significant areas of concern, including calling for the cessation of prolonged and mandatory detention.
+The government rejected these calls.